 HIGHLIGHTS: Visit to Rabat's sights and final dinner.

-Rabat is the capital of Morocco and the fourth largest city in Morocco.
-We’ll visit the Tour Hassan burial site, Morocco’s first Museum of Contemporary Art, which opened recently in Rabat, as well as the old Roman and Arab ruins of Chellah, just outside the city walls.
+Rabat is both the capital of Morocco and its fourth largest city.
+We’ll visit the Tour Hassan burial site, Morocco’s recently opened Museum of Contemporary Art, as well as the old Roman and Arab ruins of Chellah, just outside the city walls.
 The afternoon and evening will be free for walking down on the beach, exploring the Kasbah des Oudayas, or last minute shopping along the Rue des Consuls before gathering together for a final meal.

-Depart from Rabat or Casablanca airport.
-Or guests may opt to extend their stay.
-Rabat is a perfect launch point for folks who would like to stay in Morocco and continue to explore.
+Depart from Rabat or Casablanca airport, or guests may opt to extend their stay.
+Rabat is a perfect launch point for those who would like to stay in Morocco and continue to explore.
 As of very recently, thanks to the high speed train, guests can make day trips from Rabat to Tangiers.
-Or venture down to Casablanca and visit the Hassan II mosque, Rick's Cafe, and Africa's first Jewish museum.
+Folks may venture down to Casablanca and visit the Hassan II mosque, Rick's Cafe, and Africa's first Jewish museum.

 Please note that this tour has a moderate activity level.
 Travelers should be comfortable standing or walking for extended periods of time; we average 3-5 miles a day, whether we're on guided tours in the medina of Fes or Marrakech, or walking through mountain villages, passing ancient Kasbahs on our hikes through the countryside.
 In both urban and rural areas, the ground is often uneven and rocky.
 Additionally, travelers should be prepared for light walking in the desert sand dunes, climbing uneven stairs without handrails, and longer travel days.